sictweb/bti425-2020/graded-work/assign1-winter2018.md

 ### Submitting your work

-Here’s how to submit your work, before the due date and time:
+Here's how to submit your work, before the due date and time:

 1. Locate the folder that holds your project files.

 2. Make a copy of the folder.
 (You will be uploading a zipped version of the copy.)

 3. Compress/zip the copied folder.
 The zip file SHOULD be less than 1MB in size.
-If it isn’t, you haven’t followed the instructions properly.
+If it isn't, you haven't followed the instructions properly.

 4. Login to My.Seneca.
 Open the course area.
-Click the “Assignments” link on the left-side navigator.
+Click the "Assignments" link on the left-side navigator.
 Follow the link for this assignment.
 Submit/upload your zip file.
 The page will accept three submissions, so if you upload, then decide to fix something and upload again, you can do so.

 <br>